ahmadshuraih/LB-Tester/readme.md

 # LBTester

-The **LBTester** is a testser made especially to test the performance and the trustiness of the load balancer that will be made for the project **Latest Collection**<br>
+The **LBTester** is a testser made especially to test the performance and the trustiness of the load balancer that will be made for the project **Latest Collection**.
+An example of usage is available on src/index.ts<br>

-Table of Contents
+Table of Contents:

 1. [Configure](#configure)
 2. [Add tests](#add-tests)